 The Learning Management System (LMS) market has become huge in recent years.
 It’s a $2.6 billion market that grew by more than 20% in 2014 (source).
 The Learning Management System (LMS) Market is estimated to reach $15 billion by 2023.
 In spite of this fact, it’s surprising that many companies (mostly on the smaller side) still haven’t taken the plunge to implement their first LMS.
 But even for those who have (and larger corporations are now in their third or fourth generation of LMS), many of them are entering a replacement cycle.
 After all, the average age of an LMS at any given company that has one is 4-7 years old and 61% of companies were planning to replace their LMS within 18 months (source).
-Whether a company is preparing to implement its very first LMS, or replace its existing platform, this series of articles will provide insights into how to make that process as smooth as possible.
+Whether a company is preparing to implement its very first LMS, or replace its existing platform, this series “how to implement an LMS‘ articles will provide insights into how to make that process as smooth as possible.
 Get a free consultation on how to implement a learning management system.

 Why Use an LMS to Begin With?

 For companies still on the fence about whether or not they should even try a Learning Management System, it useful to review the benefits to be gained.
 Before we discuss the benefits of a learning management platform, we recommend you check out the comprehensive and easy to use way eLeaP is designed to ensure that LMS implementation is not overwhelming.
 The benefits tend to fall into five main categories that can be summarized as follows:

 - Learning and Training Efficiency.
 Your company needs to keep its employees up to speed on company processes and procedures, compliance with government regulations, and developing the skills and knowledge they need for peak performance.
 An LMS helps you deliver your learning and training programs more efficiently, which means tangible savings that impact your company’s bottom line in all the right ways.
 From attendance to learning records to content storage, the right LMS handles it all.